reagento/adaptix/docs/conversion/tutorial.rst

 Type coercion
 ================

-By default, there are no implicit coercions.
+By default, there are no implicit coercions between scalar types.

 However, there are cases where type casting involves passing the data as is and adaptix detects its:

 - source type and destination type are the same
 - destination type is ``Any``
 - source type is a subclass of destination type (excluding generics)
-- source union is subset of destination union (simple ``==`` check is using)
+- source union is a subset of destination union (simple ``==`` check is using)

+Also, some compound types can be coerced if corresponding inner types are coercible:

-- source type and destination type are ``Optional`` and inner types are coercible
+- source and destination types are models (conversion like top-level models)
-- source type and destination type are one of builtin iterable and inner types are coercible
+- source and destination types are ``Optional``
-- source type and destination type are dict and inner types are coercible
+- source and destination types are one of the builtin iterable
-- source type and destination type are models
+- source and destination types are ``dict``

 You can define your own coercion rule.